youssefh4/MPR-viewer/README.md

    - Click "Load DICOM Series" or "Load NIfTI File"
    - Navigate to your medical imaging data
    - Select the folder/file to load
+   - AI will automatically detect orientation and arrange views accordingly

 3. **Navigate Images**:
    - Use mouse wheel to scroll through slices